zhihuadong8023/docs_ins2000/quick_start.rst

 .. figure:: media/vehicle_installation.png
     :align: center

-**ANT1 is the main antenna placed at the rear of the car, ANT2 is the slave antenna placed at the front of the car.**
+**ANT1 is the master antenna placed at the rear of the car, ANT2 is the slave antenna placed at the front of the car.**